cossacklabs/acra-engineering-demo/README.md

     bash -s -- django
 ```

-This command downloads code of Django web site example, Acra Docker containers and PostgreSQL database, sets up environment and provides list of links for you to try.
+This command downloads the code of Django website example, Acra Docker containers, PostgreSQL database, sets up the environment, and provides a list of links for you to try.

 ## 2. What's inside

 <p align="center"><img src="_pics/eng_demo_django.png" alt="Protecting Django web application: Acra architecture" width="700"></p>

-**Client application** is the famous Django app example – the source code of djangoproject.com.
-We [updated their source code](https://github.com/cossacklabs/djangoproject.com) to protect blogposts.
-Django app **encrypts** blogposts's sensitive fields into separate AcraStructs (author name, author email, content are encrypted; blogpost ID and title are plaintext).
+**The client application** is the famous Django app example – the source code of [djangoproject.com](https://www.djangoproject.com/).
+We've [updated their source code](https://github.com/cossacklabs/djangoproject.com) to protect blog posts.
+Django app **encrypts** the sensitive fields of blog posts into separate AcraStructs (author name, author email, content are encrypted; blog post ID and title are in plaintext).

-Django app writes AcraStructs to database, and **reads decrypted posts** through AcraConnector and AcraServer (that pretends to be a database).
+Django app writes AcraStructs to the database and **reads the decrypted posts** through AcraConnector and AcraServer (which pretends to be a database).

-From user perspective web site works as usual, however, blogposts are protected.
+From the users' perspective, the website works as it used to.
+However, the blog posts are protected now.

 ### 2.1 Update etc/hosts